rsk1125/Flask-Weather-App/README.md

 (default city on start-up is Tallahassee)

 Ensure you have the required modules installed, and run weather.py.
-You will get a local url to enter into your browser to acess the app
+You will get a local url to enter into your browser to access the app

 Modules used/required:
 Flask (Flask, render_template, request)